shopware/shopware/src/Docs/platform/5-orm/3-flags.md

 (new IdField('id', 'id'))->setFlags(new WriteOnly())
 ```

-Fields with this flag can not be read and are not part of any struct of the entity.
+Fields with this flag cannot be read and are not part of any struct of the entity.

 This flag does not have any parameters.